 Final Thoughts

-Thereâs a reason why the fair brings hundreds of thousands of guests each year.
+There’s a reason why the fair brings hundreds of thousands of guests each year.
 It provides hours and hours of wholesome family fun.
-We talked to a group of people there to see the â80s Rock Invasion concert and we saw other families who wore matching outfits so they didnât lose each other.
-So grab your loved ones, head to Fairpark, and make some memories.
+So grab your loved ones, and go make some memories.

 Do you have a favorite Utah State Fair memory?